Introducing Digital Directions

 Terms of Entry

-- Entry is open to artists residing in the United States, DC, Puerto Rico, Canada, and Mexico.
+- Entry is open to artists residing in the any of the states or territories of the United States, Canada, and Mexico.

-- Entering this exhibition indicates understanding and agreement on the part of the artist with the conditions stated here and at mdfedart.com/mfa-general-guidelines.
-Work must meet delivery and exhibition guidelines to be included in the event.
-Work delivered must correspond with images submitted to the juror.
+- Entering this exhibition indicates understanding and agreement on the part of the artist with the conditions stated herein and with (a) MFA’s approved Statement of Equity and Diversity and (b) MFA’s General Guidelines.
+Work must meet exhibition guidelines to be included in the event.
 MFA may determine work ineligible if entry guidelines are not followed.
+Work delivered must correspond with the image(s) submitted to the juror.

 - Images of accepted works may be used at the sole discretion of MFA for promotional purposes including, but not limited to: the invitation, catalog, website, social media, or a subsequent year’s prospectus.
 Images will include attribution wherever possible.